Chicago Workers Comp Attorney To Handle Your Worker Compensation work injury lawsuit

 Injured Chicago workers may be entitled to three main types of compensation after being injured on the job (contact a work related injury lawyer for clarification) as stipulated by the Illinois Workers’ Compensation Act.
 Generally benefits to replace lost wages are given at a rate of two-thirds of the weekly wages, although no worker may receive more or less than the maximums and minimums.
 In addition, workers are entitled to increased benefit amounts if they have dependents.
 Chicago workers who are injured could be entitled to any of the following:

-1. Medical Benefits When a worker is injured, the employer is obligated to pay for the medical expenses necessary for that worker to recover or be relieved of the injury.
+- Medical Benefits – When a worker is injured, the employer is obligated to pay for the medical expenses necessary for that worker to recover or be relieved of the injury.
 This may include a variety of expenses including emergency care, hospitalization, visits to the doctor, surgery, physical therapy, prescriptions, and medical devices.
 In some cases this could include a wheelchair or shoe lift.
 When injuries require physical modifications to the injured worker’s home, the employer may also be responsible for covering these costs as well.
 Generally, the injured worker has a choice of which medical provider they wish to see as long as the doctor is part of the employer’s Preferred Provider Program.
 In Illinois, injured workers may choose two physicians and receive medical care from them as well as any other specialists either of those physicians refer them to.

-2. Benefits for Temporary Disabilities
+- Benefits for Temporary Disabilities –

 According to workmans comp laws, When a worker sustains a temporary disability they may receive either temporary partial disability (TPD) or temporary total disability (TTD) benefits.
 These benefits should begin on the fourth calendar day of missed work.
 If a worker misses 14 days of work, the employer must retroactively pay for the first three days of missed work in addition to continuing TTD benefits.
 Once the maximum recovery has been achieved with available medical treatment, temporary disability benefits stop.
 However, the worker may qualify for vocational rehabilitation or maintenance benefits if they cannot return to their normal work at a reduced pay and need to spend time in vocational retraining or job placement.
 This may include counseling during job searches, supervised job search programs, and education programs.
 The maintenance benefits will not be less than TTD rates.
-For more complicated worker comp cases, a qualified workers comp attorney can assist.
+For more complicated worker comp cases, a qualified workers comp attorney can assist. - Benefits for Permanent Disabilities – If after reasonable medical treatment, the injured worker has recovered as much as possible, but is left with permanent disabilities they may qualify for permanent partial disability (PPD) or permanent total disability (PTD) benefits.
+There are four different types of partial disability that a worker may have.
+Death/survivors’ benefits are also available to primary beneficiaries, which includes the spouse and children under the age of 18, of workers who sustained fatal injuries.
+For certain injuries, permanent disability workers compensation benefits may be lifelong.
+A case requiring permanent benefits would most likely require the assistance of a workers compensation attorney.

 The maximum and minimums for benefits are set according to the statewide average weekly wage (SAWW) which is documented and updated every six months by the Illinois Department of Employment Security.
 Depending on the circumstances of the case and which benefits are in question, the injured workers can expect to receive rates that are based on the latest SAWW.
 Any benefits received under workers’ compensation are not considered taxable income and, thus, do not need to be reported on tax returns.
 For tax ramifications or legal issues regarding collection of workers comp, neither a Chicago personal injury lawyer nor a workers comp attorney of any kind can legally advise on taxes.
 Workers compensation laws may even require special knowledge in regards to taxes and workman comp benefits.